Luvystypotables (2099) - Virginia Beach, Virginia, USA - DEC 9, 2013

 Copper pour with light frothy head.
 Aroma of roasted malt and a bit of hops.
 Flavor is sweet with a nice bitter finish.
-Decent ale for fending off the winter winds. foyle (421) - Wyoming, USA - JUL 21, 2013
+Decent ale for fending off the winter winds. foyle (435) - North Carolina, USA - JUL 21, 2013

 Appearance: 2" cream colored head recedes rather slowly leaving significant lacing.
 Color is a deep copper and mostly clear with moderate carbonation bubbles visible.